 - Place cut with grain the same thickness as the layer of onion

-- Slice against the grain of the Julienne strips the same thickness
+- Slice against the grain of the Julien strips the same thickness

 - Repeat on all layers of the onion